 The following steps can be used when applying for federal, state or private funding.
-Contact the Financial Aid Office if more information is needed.
+Contact the Office of Financial Aid if more information is needed.

-The FAFSA asks for information about you (your name, date of birth, address, etc.) and about your financial situation.
-Depending on your circumstances (for instance, when you filed taxes or what tax form you used), you might need the following information or documents as you fill out the FAFSA:
+The FAFSA asks for demographic information such as your name, date of birth, address, and about your financial situation.
+Depending on your circumstances, you might need the following information or documents as you fill out the FAFSA:

 - Your parents’ Social Security numbers if you are a dependent student

 - Your Alien Registration number if you are not a U.S. citizen